y3owk1n/cpenv/README.md

 Before using EnvCopy CLI, ensure you have the following prerequisites:

-1. **Node.js:** Make sure you have Node.js installed on your machine.

-2. Running `cpenv` for the first time will prompt you to setup your `env-files` folder.
+1. Running `cpenv` for the first time will prompt you to setup your `env-files` folder.

 - You can set it to any folder you like, but the default is `~/.env-files`

-3. Organize your projects within your chosen directory.
+2. Organize your projects within your chosen directory.
 Each project should have its own subdirectory.

 ```plaintext
   ~/.env-files